JayWong333/AMO-Electronics/README.md

 ## Analog Temp Controller
 This folder contains the schematics and board layout for a thermoelectric cooler controller.
 It features a PID-loop that drives a Peltier element (or alternatively a resistive heater) in order to match the resistance of a NTC thermistor to a given set temperature.

+## Pfeiffer_Compact_Gauge_Controller
+This folder contains the schematics and board layout for a circuit that can be used to interface the Pfeiffer PKR/IKR Series Compact Vacuum Gauges.
+A microcontroller detects which gauge has been connected and reads the current pressure.
+The pressure values can be directly displayed via a SPI/I2C Display or sent to further equipment via the USB port.